peternguy/peternguy/README.md

 -->

 I'm passionate about cutting out the middle mad and streamlining processes to improve efficiency.

+### What I'm working on

+- website for a dance team to optimize communication with clients.

+### Academic

 Computer science major at the University of Illinois with a concentration in software engineering

-###What I'm working on

-- website for a dance team to optimize communication with clients.